goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.1-intro/README.md

 lab to give a hands-on introduction to some of the more advanced features of Tower.
 You’ll learn about:

-  - Using commandline tools to manage Ansible Tower
+  - Using command line tools to manage Ansible Tower

   - Ansible Tower clustering